opencog/atomspace/README.md

 New Developers; Pre-requisite skills
 ====================================
-Most users should almost surely focus thier attention on one of the high-level systems built on top of the AtomSpace.
+Most users should almost surely focus their attention on one of the high-level systems built on top of the AtomSpace.
 The rest of this section is aimed at anyone who wants to work *inside* of the AtomSpace.